Photo courtesy Bene Korean Steakhouse

 Photo courtesy of Madeira Park

 We stand firm that dining lately has been about connectionSteven Satterfield and Neal McCarthy, both of Miller Union, and Dive Bar’s Tim Willard not only got the memo, they wrote it.
-Named one of not only Atlanta’s but America’s most defining restaurants of 2025they’ve been racking up the accolades for locally sourced but internationally inspired cuisine since day one.
+They continue to rack up accolades for locally sourced but internationally inspired cuisine since day one.
 Don’t miss the regular picks — the rotating gnocchi has already reached icon status — but leave room for seasonal adventures like grilled bok choy with salsa macha.
 Ask Willard and McCarthy, both sommeliers, to help you pair small plates with big glasses.
 With two dozen by-the-pour offered daily, you won’t be short of choices.

 Book Now